 If you’re looking to address the root of the problem, you might want to think about your feeding position.
-Whether you’re bottle or breastfeeding, it’s best to feed your baby at an angle, so that her head is higher than her stomach.
-This helps to ensure that she doesn’t take in as much air.
+Whether you’re bottle or breastfeeding, it’s best to feed your baby at an angle, so that their head is higher than their stomach.
+This helps to ensure that they don't take in as much air.
 Extra air swallowed during feeding can turn into little gas bubbles in your baby’s stomach later.

 Teensy tummy massage

 One way to combat your baby’s uncomfortable gas is through infant massage.
-While holding your baby or while she is lying on her back, softly stroke her belly in a clockwise direction.
-Your hand will follow the path of digestion and can actually help get the air moving out of her tummy.
+While holding your baby or while they are lying on their back, softly stroke their belly in a clockwise direction.
+Your hand will follow the path of digestion and can actually help get the air moving out of their tummy.

 Gear up with gas drops

 Gas relief drops quickly and effectively break up gas bubbles to help your baby pass gas and feel nearly instant relief from that full, bloated feeling.
 Mommy’s Bliss Gas Relief Drops contain simethicone, which helps ease discomfort by decreasing the surface tension of gas bubbles, causing them to combine into larger bubbles in the stomach that can be passed more easily.
 Gas drops are perfect for newborns because the small dosage is easy to administer, fast acting, and can be given after every feeding when used as directed.